FelipeZanini/HangMan/README.md

 ## Deployment

-> This project was deployed at Heroku, steps for deploy are listed bellow:
+  - This project was deployed at Heroku, steps for deploy are listed bellow:
-> fork or clone the repository.
+    - Fork or clone the repository.
-> Creat a new Heroku app.
+    - Creat a new Heroku app.
-> Set up the configs for the deployment.
+    - Set up the configs for the deployment.
-> Link the Heroku app to the repository, then Deploy.
+    - Link the Heroku app to the repository, then Deploy.

-  - The live link can be found here: [My Game]
+    - The live link can be found here: [My Game](https://hangmanos-42ee37923464.herokuapp.com/)

 ## Credits: